zappascout/devil_notes-sources/docs/notes_16_devil.md

 ==The chief driver of intelligence for \[Turing\] was curiosity, so a true AI would need to make mistakes==:
 From Dyson again:
->'What we want is a machine that can learn from experience,' Turing wrote.
-'The possibility of letting the machine alter its own instructions provides the mechanism for this.'
-Jack Good added that, 'The ultra-intelligent machine . . . is the machine that believes people cannot think.'
+>"What we want is a machine that can learn from experience," Turing wrote.
+"The possibility of letting the machine alter its own instructions provides the mechanism for this."
+Jack Good added that, "The ultra-intelligent machine . . . is the machine that believes people cannot think."

 ==a Dutch company called ASML has spent a reported nine billion dollars finding a way to continue cramming more transistors into chips==: